oVirt/ovirt-site/source/feature/posixfsconnection.html.md

 Also known as SharedFS support

-## Summery
+## Summary

-Will allow VDSM to use any mountable target a a domain.
+This feature will allow to define a DC of a customizable type.
+The storage domains in this DC will be mounted with custom properties and will support file system based storage domains which do not necessarily rely on NFS.

 ## Current Status